InteractiveAdvertisingBureau/openrtb/extensions/community_extensions/skadnetwork.md

         <code>skadnhash</code>
       </td>
       <td>
         A hash of the full list of SKAdNetworkItem entries.
 Hash table will be provided outside the bidstream for DSPs to consume.
-See <a href="#skadnetwork-ids-hash">SKAdNetwork IDs Hash</a> for more details.
+See <a href="#generating-the-skadnetwork-standard-hash">SKAdNetwork IDs Hash</a> for more details.
       </td>
       <td>
         string